 Picking the title was easy.
 “A Horse is a Horse, of Course!?” is a common statement.
 It sounds like a platitude - but it really isn't.
 It contains both an answer and a question.
 A horse is, obviously, a horse, yet this statement or claim also contains a myriad of questions.
 Who is the horse?
 What do we know about the “horse”?
 How is our perception influenced by our theoretical models and paradigms?
 Do we really see “the horse”, and do we know what he needs?
 Do we ensure the “emotional safety” of the horses we work with?
 Do we understand welfare and wellness?

 In order to explore what horses really are and how prevailing views of them can either be supported or enhanced, a call is going out again into the international community of equine interaction professionals offering equine-assisted or facilitated therapy, learning, coaching, or other similar interventions.
-Previously, this call was answered by numerous individuals worldwide, hailing from Germany, the UK, France, the Netherlands, Sweden, Norway, the USA and Canada, with training in many of the most well known approaches.

-Our Mission: To improve the safety, care and well-being of horses, donkeys and mules in equine interaction programs through science, compassionate inquiry, and interdisciplinary collaboration.
+Mission: To improve the safety, care and well-being of horses, donkeys and mules in equine interaction programs through science, compassionate inquiry, and interdisciplinary collaboration.

 Symposium Planning Committee

 Symposium Flyer Letter (pdf) (Link will be here as soon as the flyer are updated!)